SD Nest Predator Bounty Program

 Write letters to editor in opposition to this program or get friends to join in opposition or create information on social media.

-National newspapers may care about Kristi Noem’s character as she is nominated for Secretary of Homeland Security
+National newspapers may care about Kristi Noem’s character as she is confirmed for Secretary of Homeland Security.
+National newspapers were upset about her killing her dog – what about her instance on the NPBP?

 Petition to sign on Change.org